Aspergillus niger: Habitat and cultivation

 A. niger is a strict aerobe; therefore, it requires oxygen to grow.
-The fungus can grow in a range of environmental conditions; it can grow at temperatures ranging from 6 to 47 C. As a mesophile, its optimal temperature range is 6 to 47 C. It can tolerate pH ranging from 1.5 to 9.8.
+The fungus can grow in a range of environmental conditions; it can grow at temperatures ranging from 6 to 47 C. As a mesophile, its optimal temperature range is 35 to 37 C. It can tolerate pH ranging from 1.5 to 9.8.
 A. niger is xerophilic, meaning it can grow and reproduce in environments with very little water.
-It can also grow in humid conditions even tolerating environments with 90-100% relative humidity.
+It can also grow in humid conditions even tolerating environments with 90–100% relative humidity.
+A. niger spores have been found at altitudes of up to 58 km.

 The fungus is most commonly grown on potato dextrose agar (PDA), but it can grow on many different types of growth media including Czapek-Dox agar, lignocellulose agar, and several others.

 Genome

 Aspergillus niger has a genome consisting of roughly 34 megabases (Mb) organized into eight chromosomes.
 The DNA contains 10,785 genes that are transcribed and translated into 10,593 proteins.

 Two strains of A. niger have been sequenced.
 Strain CBS 513.88 produces enzymes used in industrial applications while strain ATCC 1015 is the wildtype strain of ATCC 11414 used to produce industrial citric acid (CA).
 The A. niger ATCC 1015 genome was sequenced by the Joint Genome Institute in a collaboration with other institutions.
 Completed sequences have been used to uncover orthologous genes and pathways involved in fungal metabolism, specifically the catabolism of monosaccharides.
 The ability of A. niger to change its metabolism depending on the carbon sources and other nutrients present in its environment has enabled the microorganism to survive and be found in almost all ecosystems.
 Further research is being done to study these mechanisms for all fungi using the complete sequenced genome of A. niger.